-Optional Redemption\

-The Bonds maturing on or before June 15, 2020 are not subject to redemption prior to their fixed maturity dates.
-The Bonds maturing on or after June 15, 2021 are subject to redemption at the option of the District, from any source of funds, as a whole or in part, on any date on or after June 15, 2020, at a redemption price equal to 100% of the principal amount of the Bonds called for redemption, plus interest accrued thereon to the date fixed for redemption, without premium.
+Optional Redemption.^{} The Series C Bonds maturing on or before June 15, 2020 are not subject to redemption prior to their fixed maturity dates.
+The Series C Bonds maturing on or after June 15, 2021, if any, are subject to redemption at the option of the District, from any source of funds, as a whole or in part, on any date on or after June 15, 2020, at a redemption price equal to 100% of the principal amount of Series C Bonds called for redemption, plus interest accrued thereon to the date fixed for redemption, without premium.

-Mandatory Sinking Account Redemption\

-The Term Bonds maturing on June 15, 20\ and June 15, 20\, respectively, are also subject to mandatory sinking fund redemption prior to their respective stated maturity dates, in part (by lot), at a redemption price equal to 100% of the principal amount to be redeemed, together with accrued interest thereon to the date fixed for redemption, without premium, in the principal amounts and at the times, as follows:
+Mandatory Sinking Account Redemption.^{} The Series C Term Bonds maturing on June 15, 20 and June 15, 20, respectively, are also subject to mandatory sinking fund redemption prior to their stated maturity, in part (by lot), at a redemption price equal to 100% of the principal amount to be redeemed, together with accrued interest thereon to the date fixed for redemption, without premium, in the principal amounts and at the times, as follows:

-\$ Term Bond Maturing on June 15, 20

-Mandatory Redemption Date Mandatory Sinking Fund Payment

-20 20 20 20 \$

-\$ Term Bond Maturing on June 15, 20

-Mandatory Redemption Date Mandatory Sinking Fund Payment

-20 20 20 20 \$
+\$ Series C Term I Bond Maturing on June 15, 20 Mandatory Redemption Date Mandatory Sinking Fund Payment 20 20 20 20 [†] \$ \$ Series C Term I Bond Maturing on June 15, 20 Mandatory Redemption Date Mandatory Sinking Fund Payment 20 \$ 20 20 20†